 This dish is noodle-perfection!
-With the perfect blend of meats and vegetables, it’s an all-in-one meal in a bowl!
+It’s an all-in-one meal in a bowl with a perfect blend of meats and vegetables!
 Not only is it fun to make, it’s fun to eat!
 Grab a pair of chopsticks and dig in!

 What is yaki udon?
 Yaki udon is Japanese stir-fried udon noodles mixed with meat and vegetables.

 There are so many things to love about this recipe!
 Not only is it beautiful to serve – just look at those bright, bold colors – it’s fun to make and fun to eat!
 Even better, it is completely customizable: you can omit any ingredients you don’t like, add the ones you do, or add more or less of anything.
 The one thing that I wouldn’t recommend changing is the soup base.
 It gives this recipe such incredible flavor that it just wouldn’t be the same without it.

 Some ingredients might be unusual and tricky to find, but this recipe is worth the extra effort!
 I would start in the Asian food aisle of your local grocery store, or even better, your local Asian market.

 Soup base (mentsuyu): This soup base comes together quickly and is so full of flavor.
 It really makes this dish what it is.
 The ingredients are unusual but necessary.
 You won’t regret using this soup base for your udon noodles!

 - Sake: Basically, it’s a Japanese rice wine common in cooking.
 You can find this in the alcohol aisle of your grocery store.